pmarathe25/Project-Vyasa/README.md

 - Detailed and accurate word-level grammatical explanation
 - A minimal, easy-to-navigate, and clean web interface

-Having stated the goal, it is equally important to mention that it is *not* the aim of this project to provide anything more than a literally correct translation; that is, the included translations do not consider the broader cultural, historical, and philosophical context of the text.
+It is *not* the aim to provide anything more than a literally correct translation; that is, the included translations do not consider the broader cultural, historical, and philosophical context of the text.